+Considering a major project, such as an extension or house renovation?
 Planning permission, also known as planning consent, is the formal permission from a local authority for the erection or alteration of a building.
-It also required for a change of use of buildings or land.
+It is also required for a change of use of buildings or land.

 However, is always worth checking with your local council to find out what is likely to be accepted, and double checking the government planning portal to see restrictions.
 In a bid to speed up the planning process, the maximum size allowed for a single-storey extension has been doubled until 2019.

-It means you can add an eight-metre extension to a detached house (previously four metres) or a six-metre extension to a detached property (previously), without planning permission.
+It means you can add an eight-metre extension to a detached house or a six-metre extension to a detached property without planning permission.
 While most houses have PD rights, flats and maisonettes do not, so planning permission is required.
 PD rights are also reduced in Conservation Areas, National Parks and Areas of Outstanding Natural Beauty, but not in the Green Belt.

 An application needs to be submitted to your local authority.
 The forms are typically the same across all local authorities and can be accessed, completed and uploaded via www.planningportal.co.uk.
 You will need to submit scaled plans of your proposal and a location plan based on an up-to-date ordnance survey map.
 Scroll to the end of this page to see a flow chart of the process.

-Application fees vary depending on the nature of the application.
-For example, a full application for a new build is £385, whereas an application for a residential extension is typically £195.
+Application fees vary depending on the nature of the application - you can use the government's planning portal to calculate costs.
 Welsh authorities have a different fee schedule, and applications for listed buildings or those Conservation Areas don’t incur a fee.